996icu/996.ICU/proposal/proposal_for_expanding_the_anti996license_for_more_fields.md

 ## Why this Proposal?

-In order to increase the influence of the Project, I suggest to increase the scope of the license. <br/>
+In order to increase the influence of the Project, I suggest to increase the scope of the license. <br>

 ## 社区价值